Aqila-Farahmand/experiments-2025-joms-rag/README.md

 ### License
 This project is licensed under the  Apache License.
 See the LICENSE file for details.

-📬 Contact
+### Contact
-For questions or collaborations, please contact [aqila.farahmand@uniurb.it].
+If you have any questions or collaborations, please contact [aqila.farahmand@uniurb.it].